Our symbol is called the Chi Rho.

-We have chosen this symbol as our own, because we value the inseparable link we are privileged to have with the historic church through the gospel of grace that was “once for all delivered to the saints" (Jude 3).
+We’ve chosen this symbol as our own because we value the inseparable link we have with the historic church through the gospel of grace that was “once for all delivered to the saints" (Jude 3).